Loyola University Chicago, High School Health Care Partnership Receives $1.7 million gift

 gabbott3@LUC.edu

-CHICAGO—Loyola University Chicago was recently awarded a $1.7 million gift from the Westlake Health Foundation to sustain and strengthen its programs at the School-Based Health Center (SBHC).
-Operated at Proviso East High School by Loyola’s Marcella Niehoff School of Nursing since 2002, the SBHC provides Proviso East students with access to comprehensive, community-based health care at no cost while also preparing the next generation of health professionals.
+CHICAGO—Loyola University Chicago has received a $1.7 million gift from the Westlake Health Foundation to sustain and strengthen programs at the School-Based Health Center (SBHC).
+Operated at Proviso East High School since 2002, the SBHC provides Proviso East students with access to comprehensive, community-based health care at no cost while also preparing the next generation of health professionals.

 This model strengthens the pipeline of future clinicians prepared to serve adolescent populations and practice in integrated-care environments.